gabeart10/powergit/README.md

 master` to work you have to first have a repo there.
 It's just easier to create it on your hub of choice and `gclone` (after adding to `.giturls` or `git clone` it down.

+**Q: Why not just use `bash` functions and aliases?**

+A: Fair question.
+Look at `bashrc_add` for stuff you can add to supplement or replace calling the Perl scripts.
+However, having the Perl script versions is still important to me so that I can use these on systems that don't have bash (crazy right) but do have Perl (AIX, HP-UX, old Solaris, etc.)

 TODO
 ====